 Medicare and Medicaid are two social health programs managed by the Centers for Medicare & Medicaid Services (CMS) to help senior, disabled, and low-income individuals afford needed health care coverage.
 The two services cover different sections of the population: Medicare helps seniors and the disabled while Medicaid assists the economically-stressed.

 But what happens if you qualify for both?
+While you may be able to find a Medicare plan that suits your financial situation and medical needs, you may qualify for additional help.
 After all, many seniors are on a fixed income, which may allow them to have Medicaid coverage.
-Do you have to choose one over the other, or can you be enrolled in both Medicare and Medicaid?
+Do you have to choose one over the other, or can you have both Medicare and Medicaid?

 Many seniors have what’s called dual eligibility for Medicare and Medicaid.
 Generally, this will mean that a beneficiary is enrolled in Original Medicare while receiving either full Medicaid benefits or help with Medicare costs.
 When you’re enrolled in both programs, Medicare will cover your medical service first.
 When paired with Medicare, Medicaid is considered a payer of last resort, meaning that it will cover things that Medicare doesn’t or only partially covers.
 Dual eligible benefits can vary from state to state, so check with your state’s Medicaid office for specifics.